 Judgements issued by a Family court, for instance decisions related to custody and visitation rights, must also be translated when they will have implications in a foreign country.

 For court judgments and decrees, we have a network of experienced translators specialising in the legal sector.
 This ensures that your documents are in the hands of linguists with an understanding of legal jargon and the way the legal system works in the UK and in the country of their second language.

-Legal documents often need certification to be accepted by foreign courts; if you require clarification about this entails, consult our page on Certification or get in touch for an informal chat about your requirements.
+Legal documents often need certification to be accepted by foreign courts; if you require clarification about what this entails, consult our page on Certification or get in touch for an informal chat about your requirements.